Replacing a Lost License in New York

 Send your documents to any NY DMV office.

 If you don't have the proper documents , you won't be able to mail in your application.
 You will need to bring each proof of ID that you have to your local DMV office.

 The benefit of applying for a replacement document in person is that you are issued a temporary driver's permit, which you can use to continue driving legally while you wait for your replacement license to arrive in the mail.

 - Complete the Application for Driver License Or Non-Driver ID Card (Form MV-44), which is available for download.

-- Bring proof of identity that adds up to 6 points (NY provides a full list of acceptable ID and points for each).
+- Bring proof of identity.
+(NY provides a full list of acceptable ID and points for each).

 - Pay the applicable fee (see “Fees"below).
 Acceptable payment methods include cash, check, money order, or credit card (Visa, MC, AMEX, Discover).